RitLuck/New_theme/content/technical/2023/06/index.md

 3. Now, Let's run the pipeline again.

 4. The pipeline has been built and deployed successfully.
+Thanks you [Zain](https://zain.mu/) for helping me with the StartupCommand

     ![](./images/17.png)